A WICKED AND FAITHLESS GENERATION

 “And there are also many other things that Jesus did, which if they were written one by one, I suppose that even the world itself could not contain the books that would be written.
 Amen.”
 (John 21:25 NKJV).

 Apparently, the miraculous works of Jesus recorded in the Bible amply confirm and testify to the truth that Jesus is indeed the Christ, the Son of God.
-They are undoubtedly sufficient evidence for anyone to believe in the Lord Jesus, and through believing receive everlasting life in His name (John 20:31).
+They are undoubtedly enough evidence for anyone to believe in the Lord Jesus, and through believing receive everlasting life in His name (John 20:31).

 Many prophets of old had to perform great signs and wonders before the people to authenticate their calling, ministry, or message.
 They had to prove or demonstrate to the unbelieving people that they were truly sent by God.